Rapid-Fullstack-Development/prototype-image-loading/README.md

 # prototype-image-loading

-A prototype for loading an image in the browser from a file input to get it's resolution.
+A prototype for loading an image in the browser from a file input to get it's resolution, creating a thumbnail, extracting exif data and reverse geocoding its location.

 This code was created to support the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).